Flights & Insurance Fees

 Our summer program group flights are chaperoned by an adult.
 Our flight chaperones greet students at the airport, fly with them to their program country (and on their return flight home), help them navigate customs, find their baggage, and meet up with their instructor team in-country.

 Participants incur a separate flight fee, which includes the group international flight and the management of all flight logistics to ensure the highest quality and safety of travel services.
 This may include flight chaperones, security and boarding support, itinerary changes, and more.
-A portion of the flight fee also goes towards our carbon offsetting initiatives.
 As a result, flight fees may be higher than what individuals will find when purchasing an individual ticket.
 Flight fees will appear on your MyDragons (user portal) and your program invoice.
 Flight fees are estimated based on early itinerary quotes and anticipated travel costs; however, they are subject to change based on actual ticketing fees at the time of booking.
 In instances when actual fight costs exceed the initial invoice amount, the difference may be billed to the participant.

 SELF-MANAGED AIRFARE FEE